dpedu/pyircbot/docs/setup/dependancies.rst

 Dependancies
 ************

 PyIRCBot is designed to run on Python 3, and is usually tested with 3.4.
-Several modules are needed that are available for both version of python.
+Python 2.x is not supported.

+Although **no** non-core modules are needed to run PyIRCBot in it's most basic form, not all features and modules will be available.

 The following non-core Python modules are needed, and easily available through Pip for python 3: